Michael Uhlmann: Government official

+Writings

-Prof. Uhlmann was a frequent contributor to the Claremont Review of Books, most recently with the articles, “The Supreme Court v. the Constitution of the United States of America”, and “The Right Stuff”, a panegyric of the life, writings, and talent of William F. Buckley, Jr. Other articles written by Uhlmann have appeared in the Los Angeles Times, National Review, The American Spectator, Washington Times, Crisis, and The Human Life Review.
+Uhlmann was a frequent contributor to the Claremont Review of Books with articles like "The Supreme Court v. the Constitution of the United States of America" and "The Right Stuff", a panegyric of the life, writings, and talent of William F. Buckley Jr. Other articles written by Uhlmann appeared in the Los Angeles Times, National Review, The American Spectator, Washington Times, Crisis, and The Human Life Review.
 His final book was Last Rights?: Assisted Suicide and Euthanasia Debated.
-Additionally, his work The Electoral College: Proven Constitutional Pillar of Freedom includes his 1970 testimony before the Senate Judiciary Committee defending the propriety of the Electoral College and discussing the central role this provision serves in the constitutional structure of America.
+Additionally, his work The Electoral College: Proven Constitutional Pillar of Freedom includes his 1970 testimony before the Senate Judiciary Committee defending the propriety of the Electoral College and discussing the central role this provision serves in the constitutional structure of the United States.

+Academic career

+He was Professor of Government in the Department of Politics and Government at Claremont Graduate University and Claremont McKenna College.
+Prior to teaching at Claremont, Uhlmann was a senior fellow at the Ethics and Public Policy Center, Vice President for Public Policy Research at the Bradley Foundation in Milwaukee, Wisconsin, and taught at the Antonin Scalia Law School.

 Personal life

 Uhlmann died on October 8, 2019, in Newport Beach, California.
 He was survived by 5 children and 10 grandchildren.